 It’s clear that there are a lot of factors at play in determining the amount of child support Indiana parents are responsible to pay.
 There are also rules related to whether a petition must be filed, and when, in order for certain benefits to be applied or not applied to the various calculations involved in determining Indiana child support payments.
 And matters become even more complex when there is an arrearage—overdue child support payments owed by a parent—or in the event of a lump-sum payment of benefits.

 The best way to ensure your rights are protected when it comes to Indiana child support and Social Security benefits is to consult with an experienced Indiana child support lawyer who knows the system and cares about helping families sort these issues out fairly and in the best interest of the children.
 You’ll find that attorney at Camden & Meridew, P.C.
-Schedule a free consultation today by calling 317-770-0000 or completing our online contact form.
+Schedule a consultation today by calling 317-770-0000 or completing our online contact form.